sharojke/WakeApp-Notica/README.md

 ### Company

 [WakeApp](https://www.wakeapp.com/) is a technological advanced mobile marketing agency, leader in the promotion of mobile applications on the international market.
-Until March 2022, this company had a department for the development of iOS applications.
+Until March 2022, this company had a department for the development of iOS applications; unfortunately, the department was closed, employees were fired.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>